 We are the go-to source for information-sharing, and problem-solving around specific post-arrival issues, as well as training to develop best practice.
 Experienced sponsors can mentor first-time sponsors with immediate answers to pressing issues.

 We recognize there are gaps in support services for private sponsors.
-Settlement organizations that serve government-assisted refugees are often overwhelmed and are unable to assist private sponsors in a timely way, but we can help.
+Settlement agencies and organizations that serve government-assisted refugees are often overwhelmed and are unable to assist private sponsors in a timely way, but we can help.
 And, we are committed to building new relationships and maintaining existing ones with organizations in the refugee sector.

 Between November 2015 and December 2016, close to 40,000 Syrians arrived in Canada.
 Forty-five per cent of those newcomers were privately sponsored.
 Data collected from a variety of sources documented the challenges in both government- assisted refugee settlement and settlement by private sponsors.